 serves as a link between the organization and the public or community; and

-is sufficiently diverse in strengths and capabilities to plan and deliver appropriate services to its defined community.
+is sufficiently diverse in perspectives, strengths, and capabilities to explore challenges and opportunities affecting its defined community.

-Interpretation: COA recognizes that Board recruitment is a significant challenge for many organizations and that meeting the standard may be a long-term process.
-In the interim, an organization can establish a stakeholder advisory group that is representative of the community and include strategies for plan for strengthening its Board in its long-term or strategic plan.
+Interpretation: COA Accreditation recognizes that Board recruitment is a significant challenge for many organizations and that meeting the standard may be a long-term process.
+In the interim, an organization can establish a stakeholder advisory group that is representative of the community and include strategies for strengthening its Board in its long-term or strategic plan.

-Note: Please see the Governance Standards Tool Kit - Board Skills Worksheet for additional guidance on this standard.

-Examples: The governing body should reflect a wide range of skills, abilities, community knowledge, and professions.
-Examples of board member strengths and capabilities may include:

-governance expertise, including leadership ability and policy development skills;

-relevant business experience;

-financial expertise;

-knowledge of consumer issues and trends;

-familiarity with and access to community leaders, political representatives, and other relevant local organizations;

-public recognition and respect; and

-commitment and ability to fundraise or to connect the organization with potential resources, as applicable.